 - What happened to the old Brush Ninja?

 - What size are the animations/ what size are the animation background images?

 Can I add music to my animation?

 Brush Ninja exports files as animated gifs.
 Whilst they move like movies they are actually images and, unfortunately, do not have support for audio.
 As such this isn’t something I can add.

 Can I change how fast the animation plays?

 Yes you can.
-If you go to the settings > animation tab then you can change the frames per second.
+If you go to the speed properties (the little speed dial next to the play button) then you can change the frames per second.
 The higher the frame rate the faster the animation plays.
 The lower the number the slower it plays.
 1 frame a second, will show 1 picture every second.

 You can also change the duration of individual frames by clicking on the plus or minus buttons above the frame in the timeline.
 Setting the number to x2 means that frame will be twice the length of a x1 frame.